 Well-visits, or annual check-ups, are the services your doctor provides to keep you healthy.
 It’s a type of preventative care that is intended to update your vaccines, do blood work, and to just check on things before they become major issues… major issues mean major costs.

 At the very least, see your doctor once a year for these visits.
 They’re covered by most health care plans, so there’s really no reason to ignore them.

 23. Get to know your health care plan

-Health insurance plans are expensive and confusing and all of that literature they give you about updates can easily end up in the recycling.
-But, before you toss that stuff out, read your coverage options to know which doctors to see, when you should go to the ER vs. urgent care, etc.
+Health insurance plans are expensive and confusing and all of the literature they send you about updates can easily end up in the recycling.
+But before you toss that stuff out, read your coverage options to know which doctors to see, when you should go to the ER vs. urgent care, etc.

 While I know it’s boring stuff to read, knowing your plan can save you money.